8ta4/blog/drafts/I just built my dream B2B sales team with no employees.md

 **Phase 1: Building My Sales Research Team**

 First, I needed context.
-I built [a scraping tool](https://github.com/8ta4/see) in Haskell that communicates with a ClojureScript browser extension.
+I built a scraping tool (available on GitHub at 8ta4/see) in Haskell that communicates with a ClojureScript browser extension.
 It uses my browser session to retrieve page content, which makes it more reliable than anonymous bots.

 **Phase 2: CRM Integration & Outreach Generation**

 Leads go into my CRM, which is Google Sheets, because who needs SalesFarce?
-[My outreach tool](https://github.com/8ta4/spam) feeds unstructured data to the LLM.
+My outreach tool (available on GitHub at 8ta4/spam) feeds unstructured data to the LLM.
 From there, a Temporal server runs a tournament between multiple agents.
 They refine the draft until the quality plateaus, and the result is written back to the sheet.

 I'm happy to answer any questions in the comments.